think-cell/wg21/P2881-generator-for.md

 {
     // Returned lambda is a generator range. return [=](auto sink) {
+        // rng here is an iterator range, not a generator range.
+        // With this proposal, it can be either, as the range-based for loop will work with both.
-        for (auto&& elem : rng)
+        // Without it, generator ranges would need to be handled specially. for (auto&& elem : rng)
             if (predicate(elem))
             {